+Investments

+As at As at As at

-Investments As at 30 Sep 18 £'000 As at 30 Sep 17 £'000 As at 31 Mar 18 £'000 Record Currency - Emerging Market Currency Fund 1,075 1,115 1,075 1,115
+30 Sep 18 30 Sep 17 31 Mar 18

+£'000 £'000 £'000

+Record Currency - Emerging Market Currency Fund 1,075 - 1,115

+1,075 - 1,115

 Financial liabilities

 Where a fund is consolidated on a line-by-line basis and Record plc is not the only investor, and the external investment instrument does not meet the definition of an equity instrument under IAS 32, then the instrument is classified as a financial liability.
 These financial liabilities are held at fair value, which represents the mark to market value of units held by investors other than Record in these funds, in accordance with IFRS.